 Many expensive GPS bike tracking systems also come without signage or labelling that warns of the presence of a tracker and therefore are not a deterrent.
 Invisibilty does not work in deterring thieves.
 They find willing buyers, including fences, every day even if they have a tracker fitted or has been sprayed with invisible DNA or equally invisible UV marking.

 Our technologies are already used to protect items such as the props in films including Star Wars, The Force Awakens and the multi-million pound collection of stringed instruments held by the Royal College of Music.
-They have also been adopted as standard by the Music Industries Association in the UK.

 It's based on Near Field Communication (NFC), a short range wireless standard and form of RFID which powers digital wallets and payment systems such as Apple Pay.
 All major smartphone brands, including iPhones are able to read the NFC microchips embedded in It's My Bike.

 The psychology is Behavioural Economics.
 It seeks to understand how people, including criminals, take decisions and how to influence that process using natural thinking biases.
 We use these biases to increase the level of perceived threat to a potential thief, encourage people to be more personally responsible for their possessions and improve the recovery of lost or stolen items.